Go mobile! Check your website on an iPad and mobile phone. See the future!

-Take FLASH off your web site.
+Take FLASH off your website.
 It doesn't work on most mobile devices.
-This may be fixed in the future, but is it worth loosing your potential buyer now?
+This may be fixed in the future, but is it worth losing your potential buyer now?

 Turn off the music on your site.
 It slows down the viewer's experience to a crawl.
-Or, this may embarrass someone taking a sneak peak on their phone.
+Or, this may embarrass someone taking a sneak peek on their phone.

 Text Links with multiple words are easier to tap with your finger.

 Shorter URLs are easier to type in a search box.

 Speed for page downloading is once again an issue.
 It is kind of like the old days with dial-up Internet connections (if you are old enough to remember the early days of the Internet with 56k modems).
 Keep your images compressed and small enough to download quickly.

 For now — at least until mobile network infrastructure improves and mobile connectivity becomes more pervasive — simple, low-tech changes to your website can improve your mobile viewers' experiences without costing you a penny.